TomasEspana/TomasEspana.github.io/content/authors/admin/_index.md

 ## About Me

 First-year Ph.D. student at the Operations Research & Financial Engineering (ORFE) department.
+I am very grateful for the support of the Gordon Wu Fellowship.